AdobeDocs/experience-manager-screens.en/help/user-guide/author-and-publish.md

 >[!NOTE]
 >
 >Alternatively, after you have activated the device, you can also edit or update the server URL.
-Click **Edit server URL** from the action bar, as shown in the figure below, then your changes become propagated to the AEM Screens player.
+Click **Edit server URL** from the action bar, as shown in the figure below, then your changes become propagated to the AEM Screens Player.

 ![screen_shot_2019-02-21at105527am](assets/screen_shot_2019-02-21at105527am.png)